-When Does Spousal Support Increase When Child Support Ends in California?
+Does Spousal Support Increase When Child Support Ends?

 Learn what impact child support termination has on spousal support

-To use a hypothetical scenario, let's assume a father pays a mother $2,500.00 in child support for two children and separately pays her $4,000.00 per month in alimony.
-The child support is for the children and to care for them.
-The $4,000.00 is for the maintenance of the marital standard of living…or is it?
+To illustrate, let's assume a father pays a mother $2,500 in child support for two children and separately pays her $4,000 per month in spousal support.
+The child support is for the children's care, while the $4,000 is for maintaining the marital standard of living—or is it?

-Regardless of how that $4,000.00 was determined, the reality is the alimony number was likely lower than it could have been if there was no child support.
-In other words, if the husband in our hypothetical never had child support to pay, chances are pretty good that he would have been paying more than $4,000.00 per month in spousal support.
-That is because child support comes first and alimony is based on what there is left.
+Regardless of how the $4,000 was determined, it was likely lower than it could have been if there was no child support.
+If the father in this hypothetical scenario never had child support to pay, he would probably be paying more than $4,000 per month in spousal support.
+This is because child support comes first, and alimony is based on what is left.

 "(a) Except as provided in subdivision (d), in a proceeding in which a spousal support order exists or in which the court has retained jurisdiction over a spousal support order, if a companion child support order is in effect, the termination of child support pursuant to subdivision (a) of Section 3901 constitutes a change of circumstances that may be the basis for a request by either party for modification of spousal support.